The Ultimate Guide to Dental Implant Cost

-The average cost of dental implants in the United States is around $5,000.
+The average cost of a full dental implant in the United States is around $5,000.
 That is the out-of-pocket cost for the implant itself, the abutment, the crown, and the surgery.

 Abroad, the prices for dental implants still vary pretty widely.
 Part of the reason is that some clinics will offer the price for the full procedure and all of the hardware, while some will only offer a quote for placing the implant itself (which we'll get into later).

-- 90% of the price in the US
+- 80% of the price in the US

-- 89% of the price in the UK
+- 70% of the price in the UK

-- 70% of the price in Australia
+- 33% of the price in Australia

 Where are the best deals on dental implants?